FTP Login Incorrect

 2. From the Hosting Tools menu open the FTP Manager

-3. Click on the account which you are using
+3. Click on the account that you are using

 4. Open the FTP information tab